Automattic/pym-shortcode/docs/readme.md

 ### When would I use a `Pym.js` solution versus embed code without using `Pym.js`?

-If you're embedding a YouTube video or a SoundCloud audio player, you don't need `Pym.js` and in fact you would not want to use it.
+If you're embedding a YouTube video or a SoundCloud audio player, you don't need `Pym.js` and in fact, you would not want to use it.
 WordPress supports many embeds through [oEmbed](https://codex.wordpress.org/Embeds).
 To make these commodity types of embeds responsive, you may need to add CSS rules depending on your theme.
 They won't be resized by this plugin.

 You would want to use Pym for other types of content you create and embed using iframes such as tables, charts, and interactive elements.
 For example, news organizations often create data-driven visualizations that are hosted in another application and need to be iframed into their CMS.